-A first way to achieve that goal relies on the fact source intrinsic time delays are not expected to directly depend on the distance of the source.
-On the contrary, as described by Eq.~\ref{eq:tau}, the LIV time delay has an explicit dependence on the redshift, expressed by the function $\kappa_n(z)$ which is continuously increasing with $z$.
+The first way to achieve that goal relies on the fact that source intrinsic time delays are not expected to directly depend on the distance of the source.
+On the contrary, as described by Eq.~\ref{eq:tau}, the LIV time delay has an explicit dependence on the redshift, expressed by the function $\kappa_n(z),$ which continuously increases with $z$.
 So it is expected that detected delays should significantly vary with $z$ if they are due to LIV, while they have no immediate reasons to do so if they are due to intrinsic effects.
-Indeed, it is the variability time scale of the flares (typically from minutes to hours) which allow intrinsic delay detection, and determines (by the causality argument) the physical size of the emitting zone.
+It is the variability timescale of the flares (typically from minutes to hours) that allows intrinsic delay detection, and determines (by the causality argument) the physical size of the emitting zone.
 This size directly governs, in turn, the particle acceleration and cooling timescales and intrinsic time delays.
-So in a typical sample of blazar flares, the observed intrinsic delays are not supposed to depend primarily on distance\,\footnote{At second order, the possibility of a complex Malmquist bias, taking into account Doppler boosting effects, would deserve a further analysis, beyond the scope of the present study.}.
-Therefore, a discrimination strategy relies on population studies involving a large number of sources over a broad range of redshifts.
-Such analyses have already been published using multiple GRBs observed by satellites \citep[see e.g.][and references therein]{Ellis2019}, leading to lower limits on $E_{QG}$ up to $10^{17}$~GeV for $n = 1$, and an effort is currently on-going to perform a population study with all sources (AGNs, GRBs, and pulsars) detected by present-day IACT arrays \citep{HMV}.
+So in a typical sample of blazar flares, the observed intrinsic delays are not supposed to depend primarily on distance.\footnote{At second order, the possibility of a complex Malmquist bias, taking into account Doppler boosting effects, would deserve a further analysis, beyond the scope of the present study.} Therefore, a discrimination strategy relies on population studies involving a large number of sources over a broad range of redshifts.
+Similar analyses have already been published using multiple GRBs observed by satellites \citep[see e.g.][and references therein]{Ellis2019}, leading to lower limits on $E_{QG}$ up to $10^{17}$~GeV for $n = 1$, and an effort is currently ongoing to perform a population study with all sources (AGN, GRBs, and pulsars) detected by present-day IACT arrays \citep{HMV}.